longtermrisk/marltoolbox/README.md

     - various coin games
 - algos
     - amTFT [(approximate  Markov tit-for-tat)](https://arxiv.org/abs/1707.01068)
-    - L-TFT (Learning Tit-for-tat or Learning Equilibrium, **simplified version**)
+    - L-TFT (Learning Tit-for-tat, **simplified version**)
     - LOLA-DICE (unofficial, in the `experimental` branch, **WIP: not working properly**)
     - supervised learning
     - hierarchical
-        - Base Policy class which allow to use nested algorithms
+        - This is a base policy class which allows to use nested algorithms
 - utils
     - exploration
         - SoftQ with temperature schedule